data-skeptic/blog/meta/2022/writers-guide.md

 * **Eliminate fluff content** - Readers want fast insights.
 Their time is valuable.
 Don't waste it by padding your content with unnecessary filler text.
 When you review your text, consider what can be eliminated or how each sentence could be compressed.

-**Bad**

-> In machine learning, supervised learning is a type of learning in which the algorithm is provided with data in which eaceh element has a label attached to it.
-On the other hand, in contrast to supervised learning, there is also unsupervised learning.
-In unsupervised learning, most researchers will agree, the problem is more difficult.
-In this situation, no labels are provided.

-**Good**

-> Machine learning is typically categorized as supervised or unsupervised.
-The primary distinction is whether the training data includes labels (supervised) or labels are not available (unsupervised).